loudinb/20CS2023/docs/programming-assignments/assignment-1/post-class.md

 # `Post` Class

 The `Post` class represents a post in an Instagram-like application.
-It includes attributes for post content, author, tags, timestamp, and social interactions, as well as methods for managing post data.
+It includes attributes for post content, author, tags, time created, and social interactions, as well as methods for managing post data.

 Follow the specifications provided below to create a `Post` class in the `post.py` file.